Loganv308/SwissBot/README.md

 There will be more commands involving Music, Slots, and overall information sharing, over the stage of the next few months.
 This is a work in progress.

+## How to use:

+    npm deploy-commands

+    npm start